 This course is conducted primarily in Spanish.
 Students should expect to be actively involved in their own learning while working toward proficiency in the areas of reading, writing, speaking, and listening.
 The course pursues an in-depth analysis of Iberian and Latin American political, cultural, and historical topics.
 Literature, poetry, art, music, and film all serve as strategic vehicles to total-language competency.
 Critical thinking skills are enhanced in the target language through cooperative and collaborative activities.
 Authentic aural activities are integrated into the course via podcasts or short videos.
 Streaming Internet services and other audio and visual sources will be implemented whenever possible.
 The course explores topical news stories through the lens of the Latin American experience by considering authentic Latin news sources.
 As such, it requires reading and listening at an advanced level.
-Students are expected to be self-directed, motivated to increase their proficiency level, and be willing to actively participate in class discussions on a daily basis.
+Students are expected to be self-directed, motivated to increase their proficiency level and be willing to actively participate in class discussions on a daily basis.
 Students are required to regularly do work outside of class in order to fully access the curriculum.
+In accordance with the MA Curriculum Framework, the teacher is approaching the requisite 90% target language use in this course.
+Accordingly, students are expected to actively work towards that threshold.
 The target proficiency level for this course is Intermediate Mid.